 No doubt many social factors prevented women artists from being recorded in Nigeria during the emerging 1970s pop scene.
 One was the disreputable view of musicianship for women, the fact that it was viewed as bordering on prostitution by a traditionalist Nigerian patriarchy.
 By and large, women were relegated to backing vocals, often transforming good records into great ones in the process; see William Onyeabor’s “The Moon and The Sun,” The Wings’ “Someone Else Will,” or N’draman Blintch’s “Cosmic Sounds.”
 If they assumed a headlining role, it was often through collaborative partnerships with supportive musician spouses (Grace and Jack Ekpeyong) or through family connections in the industry (Lorine Okotie, younger sister of Kris Okotie).
 Via education gateways, Josephine Mokwunyei was already a young academic when she recorded her landmark Boys & Girls LP in 1979, under the moniker Joe Moks.
 Many point to the success of Oby Onyioha’s breakthrough I Want To Feel Your Love in 1981 as the big tipping point.
-From the pre-80s era, the most well-known Nigerian female singers are probably the Lijadu Sisters and Christiana Essien.
+From the pre-80s era, the most well-known Nigerian women singers are probably the Lijadu Sisters and Christiana Essien.
 Essien was a teenage T.V. star when she recorded her first LP Freedom for Anodisc in 1977.
 The Lijadu Sisters were perhaps culturally acceptable because harmonizing sisters often get a societal pass.
 By their own account, gender bias and exploitation played a role in their acrimonious split from Decca’s Nigerian subsidiary label Afrodisia, in 1980.
 Colonial habits die hard.

 Biographical details are scarce to non-existent.
-We have linked to YouTube rips when possible and noted any worthy reissues, most of which are held in Watzek Library’s music collection; if so, they are linked within the entries.
+We have linked to YouTube rips when possible and noted any worthy reissues, most of which are held on CD in Watzek Library’s music collection; if so, they are linked within the entries.

 Sandra Smith Izsadore